Nutrifolio/Nutrifolio_IaC/README.md

 ## Prerequisites

 - A DigitalOcean Personal Access Token, which can be [created](https://docs.digitalocean.com/reference/api/create-personal-access-token/) via the DigitalOcean control panel.
+- A DigitalOcean Space Keys pair, which can be [created](https://docs.digitalocean.com/products/spaces/how-to/manage-access/) via the DigitalOcean control panel.
 - An SSH key named `nutrifolio-api-env` added to DigitalOcean and GitHub accounts.
 - A personal domain [pointed](https://docs.digitalocean.com/tutorials/dns-registrars/) to DigitalOcean’s nameservers.

 ## Ansible Control Node Setup

 The Control Node, the machine on which Ansible is installed, is responsible for executing Ansible Playbooks to configure the Ansible Hosts - the target servers that Ansible manages.
-Unlike other configuration management tools, Ansible is agentless, meaning that it does not require any specialized software to be installed on the Ansible Hosts being managed.
+The suggested OS for the Control Node is `Ubuntu 22.04 x64`.Unlike other configuration management tools, Ansible is agentless, meaning that it does not require any specialized software to be installed on the Ansible Hosts being managed.

 ### Installation Guide